-A log file tracking the events that occurred in performing the task such as downloading docker, localizing files, etc..
-Occasionally a workflow will fail without a stderr and stdout files, leaving you with only a JES log.
-More on this on the next section.
+A log file tracking the events that occurred in performing the task such as downloading docker, localizing files, etc. This is the same log mentioned in the previous section.
+Occasionally a workflow will fail without a stderr and stdout files, leaving you with only a task log.

 2. stderr and stdout